gregorriegler/mob-programming-rpg/docs/backlog.md

 # Doing

-# To Do (prioritized)
+# To Do (prioritized) (r = refactor, d = doc, f = feature, b = bug, e = environment)

+- e We want to continuously see the same errors in the dev environment that we see in the CI enviornment (many possible solutions, e.g., script changes to jest test runner or some other way); currently CI is doing: `npm run build` with `noImplicitAny=false` but the dev environment has `noImplicitAny=true`
-- avoid ports pop-ups from npm test https://www.gitpod.io/docs/configure/workspaces/ports#configure-port-ranges
+- e Avoid ports pop-ups from npm test https://www.gitpod.io/docs/configure/workspaces/ports#configure-port-ranges
-- Refactor `game.players`
+- r Refactor `game.players`
   - r Encapsulate player_collection into class Mob (or Ensemble)
-- Use property getters as appropriate
+- r Use property getters as appropriate
   - but **why?**
     - syntactic sugar
     - user code looks ?cleaner?